 A redesigned scam?
+Yep!

-In order to properly explain why I believe this place is a scam, you need to know that there’s many other websites like it spreading online all promising very similar things: Make money posting links.
+In order to properly explain why I believe this program is a scam, you need to know that there’s many other websites like it spreading online all promising very similar things: Make money posting links.
 And there’s already a huge list of these places that I’ve compiled.

 The difference with the other sites is that they are mostly designed in the following way:

 - You usually find the site through an ad or fake news report site.